maykar/compact-custom-header/readme.md

 ## Config:

 ### You can configure almost every option using the built in editor.
+### Styling configuration is at the bottom of this readme.
 |NAME|TYPE|DEFAULT|ICON|DESCRIPTION|
 |-|-|-|-|-|
 |main_config|boolean|false||Set this to true on your first lovelace view.